xiaoxiao921/ReturnOfModdingBase/README.md

 ## Folder Convention

-The subfolder we are referring to in the paragraphs below always follows the GUID format `TeamName-ModName`, for example: `ReturnOfModding-DebugToolkit`.
+The `subfolder` we are referring to in the paragraphs below always follows the GUID format `TeamName-ModName`, for example: `ReturnOfModding-DebugToolkit`.

-It also refers to the mod subfolder in its respective root folder, as described below.
+It also refers to the mod `subfolder` in its respective root folder.

 - `plugins`

-  - Location of .lua, README, manifest.json files.
+  Location of `.lua`, `README`, and `manifest.json`.

-  - The subfolder dedicated to the plugin is removed upon uninstallation by the mod manager.

-  - The contents of the subfolder are completely emptied before a new version of the mod is installed.
+  - First Installation
+    - Copy content into `plugins_data/subfolder`.

+  - Update
+    - Erase `plugins/subfolder` directory if it already exists.
+    - Copy content into `plugins/subfolder` directory.

+  - Uninstallation
+    - Delete `plugins/subfolder` directory.

 - `plugins_data`

-  - Used for data that must persist between sessions, mod assets, and other data that should not be manipulated by the user.
+  Mostly used for data that must persist between sessions and that should not be manipulated by the user.

-  - The subfolder dedicated to the plugin is removed upon uninstallation by the mod manager.

-  - You can include a `plugins_data` folder with files in your release package.
-However, be aware that if files with the same names already exist in the `plugins_data` folder from a previous installation of the mod, they will be overwritten when the new version is installed.
+  - First Installation
+    - Copy content into `plugins_data/subfolder` directory.

+  - Update
+    - Copy content into `plugins_data/subfolder` directory and overwrite any existing files of the same names.

+  - Uninstallation
+    - Delete `plugins_data/subfolder` directory.

 - `config`

-  - Used for data that must persist between sessions and that can be manipulated by the user.
+  Mostly used for data that must persist between sessions and that can be manipulated by the user.

-  - The subfolder for the plugin is **never** removed upon uninstallation by the mod manager.

-  - You can include a `config` folder with .cfg files in your release package.
-However, be aware that if files with the same names already exist in the `config` folder from a previous installation of the mod, they will be overwritten when the new version is installed.
-This is why it's better to let the config files get generated upon first launch with the mod installed.
+  - First Installation
+    - Copy content into `config/subfolder` directory.

+  - Update
+    - Copy content into `config/subfolder` directory and overwrite any existing files of the same names.

+  - Uninstallation
+    - Do nothing.

 ## Mod Manager Integration